UofA – Costa Rica

 Housing & Meals

 You will stay in Tami Lodge in Providencia de Dota.
-You will share a cabin with 1-3 other people, but will have your own bed.
+You will have a private cabin, with a socially distanced be for your cabin mate.
 Tami is a peaceful, beautifully decorated “green” ecolodge.

-There is no electricity, but solar powered lanterns are used for lighting the rooms.
-A few steps form the lodge is the Cascadas Savegre Restaurant.
-That is where you will have all your meals, enjoy coffee or a cocktail, and where you can re-charge phones and other devices.
-There is a weak wifi signal at the restaurant.
+There is no electricity, but solar powered lanterns are used for lighting the rooms and natural gas for heated water.
+A few steps from the lodge is the Cascadas Savegre Restaurant.
+That is where you will have your meals, enjoy coffee or a tropical drink, and where you can charge phones and other devices.
+There is a wifi signal at the restaurant.

 A typical breakfast usually consists of homemade bread, tortillas with sour cream and eggs or “gallo-pinto” (seasoned rice and beans) with eggs.
-All are accompanied with coffee, tea or natural fruit juice.
-A typical lunch or dinner consists of rice, beans, a salad, minced vegetables (squash, potato, carrot), and many times accompanied by egg or meat (chicken or pork).
-It is also common to eat rice with chicken or tuna for lunch.
-Drinks are typically homemade juices with local fruits and lightly sweetened.
+A typical lunch or dinner consists of rice, beans, a salad, minced vegetables (squash, potato, carrot), and many times accompanied by egg or meat.
+Dietary restrictions accommodated.

 Costa Rica Service Trip Sample Itinerary